 Before accepting the filter equipment and prior to signing the bill of lading, all equipment should be checked thoroughly for any shipping damage.
 Make sure that all required equipment noted on the bill of lading is received.
-Refer to Figure 1 and Table I for components to be inspected upon receiving.
+See Figure #1 and Table I for components to be inspected upon receiving.